sowndri/sowndri/README.md

 ---

 ## ⚡ Fun Fact
-*When I'm not building infrastructure, I enjoy keeping up with the latest trends in cloud and automation technologies!*
+When I'm not writing test cases or automating scripts, I love exploring new automation tools and keeping up with emerging testing trends!